-DBFileName Database File Name

-DBSiteName Database site name

-Allocation Number of database pages allocated

-BaseLevel Database Version (level) number

-DBImplementationNo No Database Implementation Number

-NoReserve Is space reserved for backup records ODSMinorVersion ODS minor version number ODSMajorVersion ODS version number PageSize Number of bytes per page Version Database implementation version no. Reads Number of page reads CurrentMemory Amount of server memory (in bytes) currently in use ForcedWrites Number specifying the mode in which database writes are performed (0 for asynchronous, 1 for synchronous) MaxMemory Maximum amount of memory (in bytes) used at one time since the first process attached to the database NumBuffers Number of memory buffers currently allocated SweepInterval Number of transactions that are committed between "sweeps" to remove database record versions that are no longer needed UserNames List of Logged in users Fetches Number of reads from the memory buffer cache Marks Number of writes to the memory buffer cache Reads Number of page reads Writes Number of page writes BackoutCount Number of removals of a version of a record DeleteCount Number of database deletes since the database was last attached ExpungeCount Number of removals of a record and all of its ancestors, for records whose deletions have been committed InsertCount Number of inserts into the database since the database was last attached PurgeCount Number of removals of old versions of fully mature records (records that are committed, so that older ancestor versions are no longer needed) ReadIdxCount Number of reads done via an index since the dataase was last attached ReadSeqCount Number of sequential sequential table scans (row reads) done on each table since the database was last attached UpdateCount Number of database updates since the database was last attached DBSQLDialect Database SQL Dialect
+DBFileName Database File Name DBSiteName Database site name Allocation Number of database pages allocated BaseLevel Database Version (level) number DBImplementationNo Database Implementation Number NoReserve Is space reserved for backup records ODSMinorVersion ODS minor version number ODSMajorVersion ODS version number PageSize Number of bytes per page Version Database implementation version no. CurrentMemory Amount of server memory (in bytes) currently in use ForcedWrites Number specifying the mode in which database writes are performed (0 for asynchronous, 1 for synchronous) MaxMemory Maximum amount of memory (in bytes) used at one time since the first process attached to the database NumBuffers Number of memory buffers currently allocated SweepInterval Number of transactions that are committed between "sweeps" to remove database record versions that are no longer needed UserNames List of Logged in users Fetches Number of reads from the memory buffer cache Marks Number of writes to the memory buffer cache Reads Number of page reads Writes Number of page writes BackoutCount Number of removals of a version of a record by table.
+Formatted as a string list (see below).
+DeleteCount Number of database deletes since the database was last attached by table.
+Formatted as a string list (see below).
+ExpungeCount Number of removals of a record and all of its ancestors, for records whose deletions have been committed by table.
+Formatted as a string list (see below).
+InsertCount Number of inserts into the database since the database was last attached by table.
+Formatted as a string list (see below).
+PurgeCount Number of removals of old versions of fully mature records (records that are committed, so that older ancestor versions are no longer needed) by table.
+Formatted as a string list (see below).
+ReadIdxCount Number of reads done via an index since the database was last attached by table.
+Formatted as a string list (see below).
+ReadSeqCount Number of sequential table scans (row reads) done on each table since the database was last attached by table.
+Formatted as a string list (see below).
+UpdateCount Number of database updates since the database was last attached by table.
+Formatted as a string list (see below).
+DBSQLDialect Database SQL Dialect ReadOnly True if database is read only